-People with acromegaly can develop hypertension and heart disease, particularly clogged arteries (atherosclerosis) and enlargement of the muscle of the heart (cardiomyopathy), which in turn can lead to heart failure if not recognised and appropriately treated.
+People with acromegaly can develop hypertension and heart disease, particularly clogged arteries (atherosclerosis) and enlargement of the muscle of the heart (cardiomyopathy), which in turn can lead to heart failure if not recognized and appropriately treated.

 These heart conditions can often be managed by living a healthy lifestyle and by taking medications prescribed by a doctor, such as drugs that control blood pressure and prevent water retention, and drugs that lower the amount of fat (cholesterol) in your blood.

 Persistent tissue swelling in the nasal passages caused by excess growth hormone in the body can block the upper airway and result in severe snoring.
-If there are also frequent, but brief, interruptions in breathing during sleep this is a condition called sleep apnoea.
+If there are also frequent, but brief, interruptions in breathing during sleep this is a condition called sleep apnea.
 This may not be something you are aware of until your partner complains that you are keeping them awake at night.

 People with acromegaly can develop type 2 diabetes mellitus, a condition that results when your blood glucose, also called blood sugar, level is consistently too high.
 This type of diabetes usually develops over time and the typical symptoms are fatigue, excessive thirst, and hunger.

 Losing weight if overweight or obese, through diet and exercise, can help manage the condition.

 Oral medications and insulin may be required if diet and exercise alone do not bring blood sugar down to be within normal limits.